 At The Cole Group, ACELL treatment involves the careful application of the ECM, in powder form, to a patient’s recipient and donor regions.
-With ACELL treatment, CIT® patients can expect more rapid and complete healing post-surgery.
-Dr. Cole is currently studying whether ACELL may reduce the appearance of hypopigmention that some FUE patients develop in their donor region.
-There is also interest in whether ACELL may be able to stimulate stem cells left behind in the donor region, and potentially induce the growth of new hair.
+With ACELL treatment, CIT® patients can expect more rapid and complete healing post-surgery while those receiving PRP sport even better, longer-lasting growth.